 of my son’s (“(Arriving) On time is late” 😨 ) Instead of risking being ‘late’ or missing out completely look to Pogo Rides—it’s kind of like Uber for getting kids’ to activities.

 • Maybe your kiddo’s aren’t old enough for public (or full-time private) school and, yet, too young to be home alone while you’re at work.
 You’ve done your due diligence and have interviewed, checked references, and visited child care options—beit home daycare settings, nannies, or au pairs—but even with all that planning there will be times when your regularly scheduled child care isn’t sufficient.
 Say your partner goes out of town and you’re required at work before child care opens, there’s always need for back-up care so plan for it!
 Companies like Sound Care Agency help families with their child care emergencies.

 • Working parents are still parents and their number one job is parenting.
 Parents are their children’s 1st and most important teachers.
 Not all parents are early childhood educators though and that’s where Play & Grow™ comes in!
 Play & Grow understands parents don’t have the luxury of spare time.
 That’s why Play & Grow™ is committed to making it easier for them to let their children PLAY!
-Our Go PLAY Activity Cards™ note detailed material lists and step-by-step plans for hands-on, play-based activities for meaningful moments of learning parents can do with their kiddos.
+Our Go PLAY Activity Cards™ note detailed material lists and step-by-step plans for hands-on, learning activities for meaningful moments based in PLAY that parents can do with their kiddos.
 Parents will save time and energy—precious commodities!!– referring to the Cards AND will create priceless memories engaging with their children.